-Kochi-Muziris Biennale 2016, curated by eminent Indian artist Sudarshan Shetty, is set to be the largest event of its kind in South Asia.
-Titled Forming in the pupil of an eye, the Biennale will run for 108 days from 12 December, 2016 until 29 March, 2017.
+The 3rd edition of the Kochi-Muziris Biennale, curated by eminent Indian artist Sudarshan Shetty, was one of the largest events in South Asia last year.
+Titled, Forming in the pupil of an Eye, the Biennale ran for 108 days from 12 December, 2016 - 29 March, 2017.

-This year over 97 artists will participate in the Biennale.
-The opening of the Biennale on 12 December will mark the start of over three months of cultural activities in Kochi, which range from:
+Over 97 artists participated in it.
+In the short video above, Sudarshan talks about his vision for KMB 2016.
+The opening of the Biennale on 12 December, 2016 marked the start of three months of cultural activities in Kochi ranging from:

 - Students’ Biennale

 - Pepper House Residency Exhibition

 - Young Residency

 Seven artists from the UK showcased an original piece of artwork at last year's edition of the Biennale.
 See below, for more information on their works.

 Curator Sudarshan Shetty’s vision for the 2016 Biennale drew from mythical accounts of India as the "land of seven rivers."